 The Cozy Little Kennel is located in Rifle, 5 miles north of I-70.
-They provide overnight boarding as well as daycare in their clean, indoors runs and 10 acre outdoor play area, with a pond!
+They provide overnight boarding as well as a daycare in their clean, indoors runs and 10-acre outdoor play area, with a pond!

-The Rifle Animal Shelter provides temporary shelter and care for homeless animals, while encouraging responsible pet care and being a community resource for animal welfare.
-The facility provide shelter and care for over 1,000 lost, surrendered, ill, injured, or orphaned animals each year.
+The Rifle Animal Shelter provides temporary shelter and cares for homeless animals while encouraging responsible pet care and being a community resource for animal welfare.
+The facility provides shelter and care for over 1,000 lost, surrendered, ill, injured, or orphaned animals each year.

-Suds E Dog: The Suds E Dog provides full service dog grooming in Silt, CO.
+The Suds E Dog provides full-service dog grooming in Silt, CO.